Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (b) Medical history?

 The Genetic Information Non-discrimination Act of 2008 prohibits employers and health insurers from discriminating on the basis of genetic information, including family medical history.
 Medical history inquiries are also regulated by the Family and Medical Leave Act and the Americans with Disabilities Act.
+State and local laws may provide broader coverage than the Genetic Information Non-discrimination Act.

 (c) Drug screening?